Takashiidobe/notes/src/books/game-programming-patterns/singleton.md

 Use the Singleton pattern sparingly; it tends to result in problems down the road.

-Singletons make it so there\'s only one instance of a class that manages some state \-- this can be useful for operations that take a long time and must be synchronized, like a file system API.
+Singletons make it so there's only one instance of a class that manages some state -- this can be useful for operations that take a long time and must be synchronized, like a file system API.

 ## Providing a global point of access